 - Small form factor: Low-profile PCIe design fits into enclosures required for hyperscale data center systems.

-Following are the key specifications for M40 and M4.
-Note: all specifications and data are subject to change without notice.
+Here are the key specifications for M40 and M4.
+All specifications and data are subject to change without notice.

 |GPU Accelerator||M40 (GM200)||M4 (GM206)|